 - Retail stores with the exception of bookstores, flower stores, and antique shops, which can remain open if they wish

-Note that because Canada Day in 2018 falls on a Sunday, these same businesses and offices, as a general rule will be closed on Monday, July 2, instead of Sunday, July 1, 2018.
+Note that because Canada Day in 2019 falls on a Monday, these businesses and offices, as a general rule will be closed that day.

-- 311, the city of Montreal's information hotline
+- The city of Montreal's information hotline, 311

 - Some dépanneurs (corner stores)

-- stores and food outlets located in hospitals, train stations, airports, cultural centres, sports centres and tourism destinations
+- Stores and food outlets located in hospitals, train stations, airports, cultural centers, sports centers, and tourism destinations

 - Bookstores, flower stores, and antique shops can remain open if they desire.